 Any individual who is no longer able to function in the home on an everyday basis without assistance or has limitations caused by a cognitive impairment, may look to receiving care in a memory care facility.

 The costs associated with personal care are less than those for more intensive care provided in a skilled nursing home.
 The lower the need for assistance, the lower the cost.

 Talking with Your Loved One About Moving into a Personal Care Home

 While quality senior personal care facilities are designed to provide the elderly the assistance they need so they can function better in their golden years, but it can still be difficult to convince parents or grandparents that they need the help.

 Talk about it before it becomes a crisis situation which leaves confused elders, disorganized caregivers and a family in chaos.
 Discuss options nearby, drive past or visit facilities in your area to get an idea of what is available.
 Check with insurance to determine what costs are covered, and make sure the siblings and family members are on the same page.

 Ask your aging loved ones to “indulge” you by visiting a facility nearby.
-Some facilities even offer short-term stays for a few days to let people “try before they buy.”
+Some facilities in Louisville even offer short-term stays for a few days to let people “try before they buy.”